Spanish Home Office Makeover

 First peek

 I love combining vintage with modern.
-I had already showed you my discovery of the old sewing machine in this blog and there was no question about it, it had to feature.
+I discovered an old sewing machine and there was no question about it, it had to feature.
 Also the desk was great.
 I desperately needed, however, to take this space into the 21st century, adding some texture and infusing a bit of a modern vibe.

 Via Martine